bartr/autogitops/README.md

 ## Setting up Flux

-- Create a repo
+- Create a GitOps repo
 - Create the `deploy` tree
+- Add `config.json` to each directory
-- Add the repo and correct directory to each cluster
+- Add the repo and correct directory(s) to each cluster
   - Example
     - https://github.com/bartr/autogitops
     - /deploy/central